piperfw/extensions/README.md

 Looks for a valid doi object in the current selection (PRIMARY) and navigates to the associated url.
 In Chrome, the default keybinding is `Ctrl+Shift+2'.
 Alternatively, click on the extension's icon in the toolbar.
+Suggested qutebrowser keybinding is `ez`.
 ### doiselectedfeelinglucky
 Like *doiselected*, but if no doi is found in the current selection (e.g. it is empty) the current webpage is searched for a doi.